 But this is how I updated some Ikea Knuff magazine file boxes and I'm thrilled with how they turned out.
 Inside of them, I keep a few of my favorite magazines, a couple books on my reading list and a backup supply of an obsession of Leuchtturm 1917 notebooks.

 Let's dive into how I hacked these into cute shabby holders.
 Some of the supplies are affiliate links.
-I'm suppose to tell you that...just so you know, it doesn't cost you any extra.
+I'm supposed to tell you that...just so you know, it doesn't cost you any extra.

 - Ikea Knuff magazine file boxes